 Do I recommend it for everyone?

-Yes and No!!, I mean if you are already using Emacs, I don't have to recommend it, you might already be using it or maybe something better than that.
+Yes and No!!, I mean if you are already using Emacs, I don't have to recommend it, you might already be using it or maybe something better than that, but if not, I highly recommend giving it a shot.
 But I don't recommend it for non Emacs users.
-I don't think learning Emacs for just use the org mode time tracking feature is a big undertaking, which may not be worth of your time (well, depends on your own valuation of time :) ), and it won't be satisfying either, because you have no other use of Emacs :).
+I think learning Emacs just to use the org-mode time tracking feature is a big undertaking, which may not be worth of your time (well, depends on your own valuation of time :) ), and it won't be satisfying either, because you have no other use of Emacs :).
 It's perfect for me (at least for now), because I'm using Emacs as my editor.